 Overdue tasks are marked in red color.
 Splitting the tickets works not only with one person but also across multiple people and dashboards.

-Don’t want JIRA to send a lot of email notification while you are planning different scheduling scenarios?
+Don’t want JIRA to send a lot of email notifications while you are planning different scheduling scenarios?

 Use placeholders for JIRA tickets and replace them with actual JIRA tasks when the plan is settled.
 Create Placeholder for an issue by drag’n’drop it with Ctrl/Command key hold.